alan123piano/functional-lang/README.md

 # AL Compiler
 Welcome to my project!
-The goal is to write a compiler without using any libraries (outside of the C++17 STL).
+The goal is to write a compiler without using any libraries (outside of the C++ STL).
 This will involve hand-rolling a lexer, parser, and assembly code generator.

-Arithmetic Language is a minimal functional language.
-AL is intended to be simple, but also powerful enough to elegantly express non-trivial programs.
-It is inspired by other functional languages including OCaml and Haskell.
+Arithmetic Language is a functional language.
+AL is intended to be powerful enough to express complex programs.
+It is inspired by other functional languages, especially OCaml and Haskell.

-The parser uses Pratt parsing (a very cool technique that combines iteration and recursion) to produce an AST without resorting to convoluted LL(1) left-factored grammars.
+The parser uses LL(1) parsing combined with iteration, which helps avoid some convoluted left-factored grammars.
 It also produces gcc-like error messages.

 Game plan: